-Welcome to the factorial calculator: a tool that calculates the factorial of any number from 0 to a 170.
-On top of calculating, e.g., the 0-factorial or 5-factorial...
-We will also show you how to use the exclamation point in maths, provide information about the n-factorial formula and the applications it can have.
-We will answer the question of "what is a factorial?" using the factorial definition.
-And finally, we will dive into the maths behind it to find how we can include more than just positive integers, using the gamma function.
+Welcome to the factorial calculator: a tool that calculates the factorial of any number from 0 to 170.
+On top of calculating, e.g., the 0-factorial or 5-factorial... we will also show you how to use the exclamation point in maths, provide information about the n-factorial formula and the applications it can have.
+By the end of this we will have an answer to "what is a factorial?" using the factorial definition.
+And finally, we will dive into the maths behind it to find how we can include more than just positive integers, by using the gamma function.

 Exclamation point in maths: what is a factorial?

-When you saw for the first time an exclamation point in maths, you probably got shocked or even thought that there was some kind of mistake or typo.
+When you saw an exclamation point in maths for the first time, you probably got shocked, or even thought that there was some kind of mistake or typo.
 But the reality is different: this exclamation point in maths is called the factorial or n-factorial.
-The factorial is a fairly unknown operator that in reality can be viewed more as an abbreviation than a true operator in itself, at least at the beginning.
+The factorial is a fairly unknown operator that can, in reality, be viewed more as an abbreviation than a true operator, at least at the beginning.

 When you see an exclamation point in maths

-It is important not to confuse the factorial with prime factorization of a number which is a way of obtaining the prime numbers that when multiplied give your specified number.
-Prime factorization has its uses in maths and is arguably more known than the n-factorial.
-Part of the reason prime factorization is more popular, is its usefulness when calculating Greatest Common Factor (GCM) and the Least Common Multiplier (LCM), but we are digressing now.
+It is important not to confuse the factorial with the prime factorization of a number, which is a way of obtaining the prime numbers that, when multiplied together, give your number.
+Prime factorization has its uses in maths and is arguably more well known than the n-factorial.
+Part of the reason for the popularity of prime factorization is its usefulness when calculating Greatest Common Factor (GCM) and the Least Common Multiplier (LCM), but we digress.

 To understand what the factorial does or means we should start with an example.
 We could choose any number

-n and calculate its n-factorial value, but the best is to choose a fairly small number, so let's use 5-factorial.
+n and calculate its n-factorial value, but it's best to choose a fairly small number, so let's use 5-factorial.

 5! = 5 * 4 * 3 * 2 * 1 = 120

 From this example, you can see that it is not rocket science, and you might even take a guess at the factorial formula.
 You can also understand why this exclamation point in maths can be regarded as an abbreviation since it is not a new operation but rather a collection of multiplications.
-In short and somewhat informally, we can define the factorial as the multiplications of all the positive integers smaller or equal than the given number.
+In short, and somewhat informally, we can define the factorial as the multiplication of all the positive integers smaller than and equal to the given number.

 Playing a bit with this, we can see that for 5-factorial we can relate it to the 4-factorial in a straightforward way: